Privacy Policy

 5. Data Subject Rights and DPO Contact

-Any data subject may request, at any time and free of charge, through our official channel:
+Any data subject may, at any time and free of charge, request through our official channel:

 - Correction of incomplete, inaccurate or outdated information;